-Truth has long been regarded as a core value in Christian life.
-Indeed, it is a value Jesus claims as central to his own identity (John 14:6).
+Truth has long been regarded as a core value within many religious traditions.
 We find ourselves in a time, however, when not only the culture at large, but people of faith are confused and doubting:

 • What is truth?